Opus10/formaldict/docs/tutorial.rst

     'matches': '\d{5}'
   }])

-In the above, you'll see two new attributes in our `Schema`:
+In the above, you'll see two new attributes in our `formaldict.Schema`:

 1. ``choices`` - Limit the input to be these choices.
 2. ``matches`` - Ensure the input matches the regex.